vfmd/vfmd-spec/spec/for_writers.md

 #### setext-style headers

-To create a setext-style header, follow the header text with an line that "underlines" the text with equal signs (for first-level headers) and dashes (for second-level headers).
+To create a setext-style header, follow the header text with a line that "underlines" the text with equal signs (`=`) or dashes (`-`).

+For a first-level header, the "underline" line should be sequence of one or more `=` characters.
+For a second-level header, it should be a sequence of one or more `-` characters.
+There can be no other characters in the "underline" line (trailing spaces are okay).

 For example: